cfpb/consumerfinance.gov/README.md

 ## Installation

 Using the console, navigate to your project directory (`cd ~/Projects` or equivalent).
-Clone this project’s repository and switch to it’s directory with:
+Clone this project’s repository and switch to its directory with:

 ```bash
 git clone git@github.com:cfpb/cfgov-refresh.git